Why CROHMIQ™ Type D Anti-Static Bulk Bags Offer the Best Static Protection

 The bag must also meet the requirements relating to the breakdown voltage of FIBC Type B (<4kV).

-In order to avoid “spark” discharges, it is essential that the FIBC Type C is always securely grounded.
-A label must be attached to the FIBC stating the position of the grounding points and clearly outlining the grounding requirements during filling-in or emptying operations.
-The phrase, “FIBC must be grounded prior to opening” must be printed in big bold letters on two sides of the FIBC.
+In order to avoid “spark” discharges, it is essential that the bag is always securely grounded.
+A label must be attached to the FIBC bags stating the position of the grounding points and clearly outlining the grounding requirements during filling-in or emptying operations.
+The phrase, “FIBC must be grounded prior to opening” must be printed in big bold letters on two sides of each bag.

 Bag made of woven fabric which enables electrostatic charge to be dissipated without being grounded.
 The fabric of a Type D FIBC generally contains conductive threads or filaments which safely dissipate the charge through low energy "corona" discharges.
 Some Type D bags have a low resistivity lining, which can reduce the risk of incendiary discharges.
 Type D bulk bags are safe for transporting FLAMMABLE products.
 Flammable materials or gases MAY be present outside of the bag.